i6dxtr/my-math-notes/content/Graph Theory/content/theorems, lemma/lemma - minimal disconnecting set is edge cut.md

 > $$
 > as required.
 ### Relations
-- [[content/foundational/disconnecting set, edge-connectivity.md]] — Formal definitions of disconnecting sets and edge cuts.
+- [[disconnecting set, edge-connectivity]] — Formal definitions of disconnecting sets and edge cuts.
-- [[content/theorems, lemma/theorem - Whitney inequality (4.1.7).md]] — This lemma is used in the proof of Whitney's inequality relating vertex- and edge-connectivity.
+- [[theorem - Whitney inequality (4.1.7)]] — This lemma is used in the proof of Whitney's inequality relating vertex- and edge-connectivity.
-- [[content/graph structure/vertex & edge deletion.md]] — Uses the notion of deleting edges $G-F$.
+- [[vertex & edge deletion]] — Uses the notion of deleting edges $G-F$.

-Source: Notes by date/10-27-25.md